ztyyLV/web-twain-docs/indepth/deployment/service.md

 ### For production

 Once `DWT` has been integrated into your application and you have properly deployed your application on the server.
-Your clients will get prompted to install `DWT` the first time they access your application.
+Your clients will get prompted to install `Dynamsoft Service` the first time they access your application.
 For more information on the process, check out [installation of the Dynamsoft Service]({{site.indepth}}features/initialize.html#installation-of-the-dynamsoft-service).

 #### Questions